yarohtar/cam-maths-notes-obsidian/README.md

 ## Step 3

-Open the command palette (on computer you can hit CTRL+P OR find the button on the left panel; on phone you need to click the bottom right button and click "Open the command palette")
+Open the command palette (on computer you can hit CTRL+P OR find the button on the left panel; on phone you need to click the bottom right button and click "Open the command palette" OR swipe down)

 Search for "Git: Clone an existing remote repo" command and hit enter.